Constraints on the time variation of the gravitational constant using gravitational-wave observations of binary neutron stars

 A dimensional analysis of Eq.~\eqref{eq:hydro_eq} reveals that the mass of the star scales as $G^{-3/2}$.
 This is illustrated in Fig.~\ref{fig:M_R_plot}, which shows the mass of non-spinning neutron stars as a function of the central density, computed by numerically solving the equations of hydrostatic equilibrium in general relativity~\cite{tov}.
 We rescale the mass by $(G/\Go)^{3/2}$, where $G$ is the value of the gravitational constant used to solve the equations and $\Go = 6.67 \times 10^{-11}~\mathrm{m}^3\,\mathrm{kg}^{-1}\,\mathrm{s}^{-2}$ the current value of $G$.
 The rescaled mass as a function of the central density is independent of the value of $G$ used to compute the mass.
 In particular, for a given equation of state, the central densities corresponding to the maximum and minimum masses are independent of $G$.

 We entertain the possibility that the value of the gravitational constant during the merger, $G_s$, could be different from its current value $\Go$~\cite{Wu:2019pbm}.
-Following common practice~\cite{Uzan:2010pm,Will:2014kxa}, we assume that all other fundamental constants and fundamental interactions (and hence the nuclear equation of state) remain unchanged across cosmic time.
-It is well known that neutron stars have a minimum (maximum) mass limit~\cite{Lattimer:2004pg} below (above) which the neutron star will get gravitationally unbound (collapse).
-It can be seen from Fig.\ref{fig:M_R_plot} that these mass limits scale as $G^{-3/2}$.
+Following common practice~\cite{Uzan:2010pm,Will:2014kxa}, we assume that all other fundamental constants and fundamental interactions (and hence the nuclear equation of state) remain unchanged across cosmic time~\footnote{A variation in $G$ should also affect the nuclear reaction rates and hence the stellar evolution.
+This will alter the rate of compact binary mergers at various cosmological epochs.
+We neglect this effect while estimating the expected constraints using upcoming detectors.}.
+It is well known that neutron stars have a minimum (maximum) mass limit~\cite{Lattimer:2004pg} below (above) which the neutron star will gravitationally unbind (collapse).
+Fig.~\ref{fig:M_R_plot} shows that these mass limits scale as $G^{-3/2}$.
 Thus, the mass limits on the neutron star at the time of the merger are given by

 where $m^\mathrm{min,~max}$ are the minimum and maximum mass limit computed using the current value of the gravitational constant, $\Go$.
 The precise values of $m^\mathrm{min,~max}$ will depend on the nuclear equation of state, which, to date, remains an open question.
-Nevertheless, guided by the plethora of available equation of state models, we can make a conservative choice of $m^\mathrm{min} = 0.09~M_\odot$~\cite{Haensel:2002cia} and $m^\mathrm{max} = 4~M_\odot$ (shown by horizontal dashed lines in Fig.\ref{fig:M_R_plot}), where the maximum mass includes the effects of maximal rotation~\cite{Koranda:1996jm,Rhoades:1974fn}.
+Nevertheless, guided by the plethora of available equation of state models, we can make a conservative choice of $m^\mathrm{min} = 0.09~M_\odot$~\cite{Haensel:2002cia} and $m^\mathrm{max} = 4~M_\odot$ (shown by horizontal dashed lines in Fig.~\ref{fig:M_R_plot}), where the maximum mass includes the effects of maximal rotation~\cite{Koranda:1996jm,Rhoades:1974fn}.

 \paragraph{Constraining the cosmic evolution of the gravitational constant:---}